iftos/commit-viewer/README.md

 # commit-viewer
-Provides a list of commits from a given GitHub url (beta version).
+Provides a list of all commits from a given GitHub url (beta version).